-What You Can Do
+What You Can Do.

-To date, we are not aware of any reports of identity fraud or improper use of your personal information as a result of this incident.
-Nevertheless, out of an abundance of caution, we want to make you aware of the incident and provide resources you can use to protect yourself from the possibility of identity theft.
-We are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
-These services provide you with alerts for 12 months from the date of enrollment when changes occur to your credit file.
+We have no evidence that any of your information has been used to commit financial fraud.
+Nevertheless, out of an abundance of caution, we want to make you aware of the incident.
+In response to the incident, we are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
+These services provide you with alerts for months from the date of enrollment when changes occur to your credit file.
 This notification is sent to you the same day that the change or update takes place with the bureau.
 Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in event that you become a victim of fraud.
-These services will be provided by Cyberscout through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.